 While you’re in Culebra, hop on a boat to visit Culebrita.
 This small island belongs to Culebra and it’s home to one of the oldest lighthouses in the Caribbean.
 You can only get to Culebrita by renting a private boat ride.
 You can rent one here!

 👉 Why and Where to Stay Overnight – Culebra is one of the longest day trips from San Juan on this list, and so it’s really best to plan to stay a night on the island if you can.
 Accommodation options are limited, so be sure to book ahead.
 Villa Ensenada Hotel is the top-rated option on Booking.

 🗺️ Distance from San Juan: 25 minutes | 📍 Google Maps | Bacardí Official Website

 If you like gastronomy trips, then the best day trip from San Juan for you is to Cataño.
 Start in Casa Bacardí Cataño for rum-tasting tours and mixology classes where you’ll learn how to make mojitos and piña coladas.

 Later visit the “pink bridge” in Cataño’s beach boardwalk.
 This popular bridge has padlocks all over it and is an Instagram perfect spot featuring Old San Juan as your background.

-Finish your day eating local food and posing with Puerto Rico’s flag painted by Hector Collazo.
+Finish your day eating local food and posing with the flag of Puerto Rico as painted by Hector Collazo.

 👉 Local Tip – Hector Collazo has been painting one flag per city for a few years now.
 He has 10 cities left to paint.
 If you’re looking for something fun and different to do in Puerto Rico, you can check off all the existing 67 flags.